 Affliction Warlock remains at the top of the DPS to take into World of Warcraft: Dragonflight.
 They have a wide population pool, but not as big as other DPS classes.

 Affliction Warlock is a difficult spec to play, but once mastered, there is a lot of damage to be dealt in single-target and AoE settings with abilities like Agony and Unstable Affliction.
 With pre-patch conduits being active, Decimating Bolt or Soul Rot are very powerful choices that allow Affliction Warlocks to have a lot of damage.

 Going into Dragonflight, they have fun and powerful choices such as Soul Flame and Grim Reach.

-Wrapping up Our List of Top 10 Dps To Bring Into Dragonflight
+Wrapping up Our List of Top 10 DPS To Bring Into Dragonflight by Tier